 How to ask someone to co-sign

-Don't make it casual and don't soften it.
-Give the person everything they need to make a real decision.
-A good ask covers:
+Don't make it casual.
+Give the person everything they need to make a real decision:

 - The specific apartment and the exact monthly rent